-The thyroid gland comprises of two lateral lobes and a central isthmus.
+The thyroid gland is comprised of two lateral lobes connected by a central isthmus.
 It is surrounded by a fibrous capsule and located at the level of vertebrae C5-T1.

-The pyramidal lobe, an embryological remnant from the descent of the thyroid, typically project upwards from the isthmus, however, there is a wide degree of variation between individuals.
+The pyramidal lobe, an embryological remnant from the descent of the thyroid, typically projects upwards from the isthmus, however, there is a wide degree of variation between individuals.

-Its primary function is to produce thyroid hormones T3 and T4 following stimulation by TSH.
+The primary function of the thyroid gland is to produce thyroid hormones (T3 and T4) following stimulation by thyroid-stimulating hormone (TSH).

 The thyroid gland is surrounded by a number of important structures.

-Its superior border is at the level of vertebrae C4.
-It forms a median projection, termed the adams apple.
+It forms a median projection, more prominent in males, termed the Adam's apple.
 Superior to this projection is the superior thyroid notch.
 The cartilage has both superior and inferior horns.

 The parathyroid glands (typically four) are located posterior to the thyroid gland.
 It is important to note there is a great deal of variety in both the location and number of glands.

 They are responsible for the release of parathyroid hormone, a key part of the calcium homeostasis pathways.
-Due to their location they are frequently removed during thyroidectomy, typically resulting in a transient hypocalcaemia.
+Due to their location, they are frequently removed, injured or devascularised during a total thyroidectomy, typically resulting in a transient hypocalcaemia.

 A rich blood supply is received from the external carotid artery and the thyrocervical trunk.